Living Will Attorney Arizona: What do you need to know

 What is an Arizona Living Will?

-A living will is a document that outlines an individual's preferences and instructions regarding medical treatment in the event they become unable to communicate or make decisions for themselves due to illness or incapacity.
-Also known as an advance healthcare directive or healthcare declaration, a living will expresses the person's desires for specific medical interventions, such as life-sustaining treatments, resuscitation, and organ donation.
-This document aims to guide healthcare providers and family members in making decisions aligned with the individual's values and wishes.
+A living will is a document that outlines an individual’s preferences and instructions regarding medical treatment in the event they become unable to communicate or make decisions for themselves due to illness or incapacity.
+Also known as an advance healthcare directive or healthcare declaration, a living will is essential for making medical decisions when you are unable to do so, as it allows you to clearly express your wishes in advance.
+A living will expresses the person’s desires for specific medical interventions, such as life-sustaining treatments, resuscitation, and organ donation.
+It is important to leave instructions for your medical and end-of-life preferences in your living will to guide your loved ones and healthcare providers in honoring your wishes.
+This document aims to guide healthcare providers and family members in making decisions aligned with the individual’s values and wishes.
 A living will is not a health care power of attorney.

 A Living Will is not a Will, or a Last Will and Testament, learn more